Shuvosaurus: Classification

+As an ornithomimosaur

 Upon its description Shuvosaurus was tentatively classified as a member of the coelurosaurian theropod clade Ornithomimosauria based on superficial similarity of its reconstructed skull.
 In an early report of its discovery at the annual Society of Vertebrate Paleontology meeting in 1991 Chatterjee even explicitly referred Shuvosaurus to the derived ornithomimosaur family Ornithomimidae.
 However, in its formal printed description in 1993 he instead more cautiously referred it to the broader group Ornithomimosauria and therein erected the monotypic family Shuvosauridae.
 This was in part based on the presence of at least two inferred primitively ancestral (i.e. plesiomorphic) traits (no parasphenoid capsule and a smaller brain cavity) compared to Cretaceous ornithomimosaurs, as well as its general distinctiveness relative to them.

 Notably, despite these traits and its much older age, Chatterjee regarded Shuvosaurus as a very derived ornithomimosaur and compared it favourably with ornithomimids, noting a particular resemblance to Dromiceiomimus and a similar braincase construction to that of Struthiomimus.
 Furthermore, he noted that two other Cretaceous ornithomimosaur families, Garudimimidae and Harpymimidae (each themselves monotypic), paradoxically possessed different plesiomorphic features of their own that were already derived and ornithomimid-like in the Triassic Shuvosaurus.
 This further complicated the relationship of Shuvosaurus to other ornithomimosaurs.

 Although Chatterjee argued in favour of Shuvosaurus being an ornithomimosaur, he nonetheless recognised the alternative possibility that the similarities could have independently evolved in a Triassic theropod.
 However, he himself considered convergent evolution unlikely in this case based on his interpretation of the morphological evidence that otherwise appeared distinctly ornithomimosaurian.

 Chatterjee supported his argument with an early cladistic analysis of theropods (modelled on the phylogeny of Gauthier, 1986) in which Shuvosaurus possessed almost the entire suite of derived cranial characteristics in ornithomimosaurs in the dataset and as such was recovered in that clade.
 However, this analysis notably only included theropods and was focused entirely on a set of 43 skull traits that characterised the already recognised theropod taxa.
 The affinity of Shuvosaurus to Ornithomimosauria was subsequently questioned by later researchers, such as Osmólska (1998).
 Hunt et al. (1998) and Heckert & Lucas (1998) went even further and argued that although Chatterjee (1993) compared specific features of Shuvosaurus strongly to ornithomimosaurs, he had not demonstrated that the skull was definitively even that of a dinosaur in the first place.